dclong/blog/misc/content/2011-08-28-tips-for-excel.markdown

 Category: Software
 Tags: statistics, MS Office, software, Excel, bug, tips

+**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!
+**

 ## About Statistics Functions

 1. Excel is not a reliable software for statistical analysis.